 - AI equipment maintenance and depreciation

-BeefAIChoice was developed by Dr. Marcos Colazo, Livestock Research Scientist, Alberta Agriculture and Forestry, in cooperation with the Livestock Economist, Economics Section, Economics and Competitiveness, Alberta Agriculture and Forestry.
+BeefAIChoice was developed by Dr. Marcos Colazo, Livestock Research Scientist, Alberta Agriculture, Forestry and Rural Economic Development, in cooperation with the Livestock Economist, Economics Section, Economics and Competitiveness, Alberta Agriculture, Forestry and Rural Economic Development.

 The Excel Workbook includes: